-As India-born filmmaker Mira Nair took the stage to give a lecture at the IU Cinema on Thursday evening, she joked that she and her friends had long confused the state’s name with that of their country.
+As India-born filmmaker Mira Nair took the stage to give a lecture at the IU Cinema on April 12, she joked that she and her friends had long confused the state’s name with that of their country.

 Nair’s lecture was part of the cinema’s Mira Nair: Living Between Worlds film series, a part of IU’s larger India Remixed: Global Arts and Humanities Festival.